department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 ### U

 **uniformed services**
-: Use this term to refer to anyone who served in the Air Force, Army, Coast Guard, Marine Corps, Navy, Space Force, National Oceanic and Atmospheric Administration, or Public Health Service.
-If you're not referring to people who served or are serving in the National Oceanic and Atmospheric Administration or Public Health Service, use "Armed Forces."
+: Uniformed services refers to the Armed Forces plus these 2 branches: the National Oceanic and Atmospheric Administration and the Public Health Service.
+Also refer to the "Armed Forces" entry.

 **U.S.**
 : Use periods.